Hinduism in New Zealand

 Hinduism is the second largest religion in New Zealand.
-It is also one of the fastest-growing religions in New Zealand.
-According to the 2018 census, Hindus form 2.65% of the population of New Zealand.
-There are about 123,534 Hindus in New Zealand.
+It is also one of the fastest-growing religions in the country.
+According to the 2023 census, Hindus form 2.9% of the population of New Zealand.
+There are about 153,534 Hindus in New Zealand.

-Hindus from all over India continue to immigrate today, with the largest Indian ethnic subgroup being Gujaratis.
+Hindus from all over India continue to immigrate today, with the largest Indian ethnic subgroup being Gujaratis, Haryanvi and Dravidians.
 A later wave of immigrants also includes Hindu immigrants who were of Indian descent from nations that were historically under European colonial rule, such as Fiji.
 Today there are Hindu temples in all major New Zealand cities.

 History

 Early settlement

-In 1836 the missionary William Colenso saw Māori women near Whangarei using a broken bronze bell to boil potatoes.
+In 1836 the missionary William Colenso saw Māori women near Whangārei using a broken bronze bell to boil potatoes.
 The inscription is in very old Tamil script.
 This discovery has led to speculation that Tamil-speaking Hindus may have visited New Zealand hundreds of years ago.

 However, the first noted settlement of Hindus in New Zealand dates back to the arrival of sepoys (Indian soldiers) in the 19th century, with the first communities from the Punjab and Gujarat arriving in the 1890s.
 Until the 1980s almost all Hindu migrants came from Gujarat.
 Later they arrived from all over India and from elsewhere, including Sri Lanka, Malaysia and South Africa.

 Easing of immigration policies and increased immigration: 1987-2001

-In the 1991 Census, surging migration as a result of the Immigration Act 1987 made the number of Hindus surpass 17,000.
+In the 1991 Census, surging migration as a result of the Immigration Act 1987 made the number of Hindus to surpass 17,000.
 India's Economic Liberalisation occurred in the same year, increasing the standard of living and allowing more immigrants to come in the future.
 The 1996 New Zealand Census showed the eased immigration laws resulted in the number of Hindus growing from 18,000 in 1991 to surpassing 25,000 for the first time.
 This was largely due to the continued success of the Immigration Act 1987.